ROBERT ANTONI

 Guggenheim Fellowship Winner

 In 1845 London, J.A.
-Etzler has invented revolutionary machines, powered by the immense fores of Mother Nature.
+Etzler has invented revolutionary machines, powered by the immense forces of Mother Nature.
 He establishes the Tropical Emigration Society, and his followers set sail for Trinidad.
-Aboard ship, young Willy Tucker is interested in little more than pursuing the equisite and wise Margarete Whitechurch.
-As she predics, Etzler's machines will never work, and rather than utopia and wordly riches, the pioneers must face an uninhabitable swampland, starvation and the Black Vomit.
-Tragedy played out against a background of youthful romance.
+Aboard ship, young Willy Tucker is interested in little more than pursuing the equisite and wise Marguerite Whitechurch.
+As she predicts, Etzler's machines will never work, and rather than utopia and wordly riches, the pioneers must face an uninhabitable swampland, starvation, and the Black Vomit--tragedy played out against a background of youthful romance.

 HEMMINGWAY CROSSDRESSED!